RjPatil27/Interview-Question-Practice/README.md

 # * Interview-Question-Practice
-This repo is for practicing Interview Question and notes.
+This repo is for a practicing Interview Question and notes.

 # * BASIC UNDERSTANDING

 ## COMPLEXITY

-Complexity of code is depends upon many factors but for interview perspective, we will check only input factors in code. \
+Complexity of code is depends upon many factors but for the interview perspective, we will check only input factors in the code. \
-Calculate time for each statement in code. \
+Calculate time for each statement in the code. \
 For Arithmatic, Logical, Assignment, return statement takes one unit of time.

 ## Calculate Running Time